So this is part 4 and the final part of our blog series on

 Is online licensing for sharing my SOLIDWORKS license between me and my

-No, this would be better suited to SolidNetWork Licensing (SNL) as
+No, to share licenses, customers should use SolidNetWork Licensing (SNL) as

 online licensing is related to a named user login and assignment.
 It is ideal